englisch:

 Youngjae Cho (* 1990) is a composer based in Korea and Germany.

 His first musical education began with the piano and violin.
-He is often inspired by daily life

 in Germany (Berlin, Bremen, Lübeck, Weimar, Oldenburg, Würzburg, Karlsruhe), France (Crest), China (Shanghai), Italy (Bologna, Rom), Portugal, USA, Austria (Graz),